Delirium Tremens Symptoms and Treatment – What are the DTs?

-Alcohol withdrawal can be extremely uncomfortable.
+Alcohol withdrawal can be extremely dangerous and uncomfortable.
 Anyone who has ever suffered from a hangover has experienced a mild version of it.
-The most extreme form of alcohol withdrawal is known as Delirium Tremens, also called The DTs, or “the shakes.”
+The most extreme form of alcohol withdrawal is known as Delirium Tremens, also called the DTs, or “the shakes.”

-Understanding the possible consequences of enduring delirium tremens symptoms might motivate long-term or heavy drinkers to seek treatment to avoid alcohol withdrawal.
+Understanding the possible consequences of enduring delirium tremens symptoms might motivate long-term or heavy drinkers to seek treatment to avoid alcohol withdrawal complications.

-These are generally people who have lived with an alcohol use disorder for a decade or longer, though it is possible for someone living with severe alcoholism for a shorter amount of time to suffer from AWD.
+These are generally people who have lived with an alcohol use disorder for a decade or longer, though it is possible for someone living with severe alcoholism for a shorter amount of time to experience the DTs.

 The Centers for Disease Control and Prevention (CDC) defines heavy drinking as consuming 15 drinks a week or more for men, and eight or more drinks a week for women.

-Approximately 5% of people suffering from alcohol withdrawal will experience delirium tremens or DTs.
+Approximately 5% of people suffering from alcohol withdrawal will experience delirium tremens or the DTs.

-Individuals most at-risk for delirium tremens can include some of the following:
+Individuals most at-risk for delirium tremens symptoms can include:

 What Causes The DTs?

-Giving up alcohol “cold turkey” without proper treatment in a detox facility should always be discouraged for heavy or long-term drinkers because alcohol withdrawal can lead to sudden and perilous changes in a person’s brain chemistry and central nervous system.
+Giving up alcohol “cold turkey” without proper treatment in a detox facility is always discouraged for heavy or long-term drinkers because alcohol withdrawal can lead to sudden and serious changes to a person’s brain chemistry and central nervous system.

 Alcohol is a depressant that slows down the brain and nervous system.
 These two systems can’t adjust quickly enough when a heavy or long-term drinker abruptly stops their alcohol consumption.